-We created the Hooke's law calculator (spring force calculator) to aid you in determining the force in any spring that is stretched or compressed.
-You can also use it as a spring constant calculator, if you already know the force.
-Read on to get a better understanding the relationship between these values and to learn the spring force equation.
+We created the Hooke's law calculator (spring force calculator) to help you determine the force in any spring that is stretched or compressed.
+You can also use it as a spring constant calculator if you already know the force.
+Read on to get a better understanding of the relationship between these values and to learn the spring force equation.

 Hooke's law and spring constant

 Hooke's law deals with springs (meet them at our spring calculator!) and their main property - the elasticity.
 Each spring can be deformed (stretched or compressed) to some extent.
 When the force that causes the deformation disappears, the spring comes back to its initial shape, provided the elastic limit was not exceeded.

 Hooke's law states that for an elastic spring, the force and displacement are proportional to each other.
 It means that as the spring force increases, the displacement increases, too.
 If you graphed this relationship, you would discover that the graph is a straight line.
 Its inclination depends on the constant of proportionality, called the spring constant.
 It always has a positive value.

 Spring force equation

-Knowing the Hooke's law, we can write it down it the form of a formula:
+Knowing Hooke's law, we can write it down it the form of a formula: